 It was the third of June, another hot and dusty Delta day.
 I was out choppin’ cotton, and my brother was bailin’ hay.

-So begins Mississippi’s most familiar ballad, “Ode to Billy Joe,” a plaintive tune about Billy Joe McAllister’s suicide in the Tallahatchie River, written and recorded by Bobbie Gentry in 1967.
+So begins Mississippi’s most familiar ballad, “Ode to Billy Joe,” a plaintive tune about a suicide on the Tallahatchie River, written and recorded by Bobbie Gentry in 1967.

 Bobbie Gentry was born Bobbie Lee Streeter July 27, 1944, on her paternal grandparents’ farm near Mantee, Mississippi.
 Her father, Robert H. Streeter, lived in Greenwood, Mississippi, where she attended school.
 Gentry moved to Arcadia, California at age thirteen to live with her mother and stepfather.
 They relocated to Palm Springs two years later, where Bobbie graduated from Palm Springs High School.
 She changed her name to Gentry after seeing the 1952 film Ruby Gentry, starring Jennifer Jones and Charlton Heston.
 Gentry briefly attended UCLA and the Los Angeles Conservatory of Music, then drifted between secretarial and nightclub jobs and eventually found herself in Las Vegas working as a showgirl.